ecarlstrom/discordbot/issues.md

 - The `!stats` command seems to be displaying results incorrectly.
 The current command returns the total number of songs that have been queued during a particular session rather than the intended results, which is the current queue size.

 - After pausing for long periods of time, the song will play correctly but the subsequent songs in the queue can take 5-10 minutese to being playing. (testing 3/11/20)

+- The `!play` command change from the other day caused a couple of playback issues.
+This change has been undone while I work on a fix.